ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 - Introduced a write timeout for the WebSocket client

 ##### SQL Package
-- Improved throughput performance with asynchronous database queries
+- Improved the throughput performance with asynchronous database queries
 - Introduced new array out parameter types in call procedures.
-- The return type of the SQL query API is changed to include the completion type as nil in the stream.
-With this change, the below SQL query code,
+- Changed the return type of the SQL query API to include the completion type as nil in the stream.
+The SQL query code below demonstrates this change.

     **Previous Syntax**
     ```ballerina